Firefox Vs Brave: Which is the better browser for you in 2024

 In December 2018, Brave ultimately migrated to the Chromium codebase, making it easier for users to use their Chrome extensions — but users should be cautious of the data that third-party database extensions collect.

 Firefox doesn’t update as often as Google Chrome but updates it at least regularly.
-As the Mozilla Foundation is non-profit, its coding volunteers are impressive to constantly ensure that the newest security and browsing capabilities are loaded with Firefox in weeks.
+As the Mozilla Foundation is a non-profit, its coding volunteers are impressive to constantly ensure that the newest security and browsing capabilities are loaded with Firefox in weeks.

 Firefox offers a set of security capabilities that every internet user appreciates: phishing and malware protection, websites/web forgery blocking a reported attack, and user warning when they are attempting to install add-ons.